 Something strange seems to have happened to the reputation of Rebecca West and of this book.
 Ignored by National Geographic and Smithsonian magazine, Black Lamb and Grey Falcon is also missing from the list of “20 Inspiring Female Travel Memoirs” compiled by girlvsglobe.com and from Trekity.com’s “125 Best Travel Books for Women.”
 Paul Theroux, himself a celebrated travel writer, snubs West in a 2011 survey for the Guardian.
 Bill Bryson similarly rebuffs her.
 In December 2016, the London Telegraph published its own definitive list of great travel books, and West’s opus was conspicuously absent.
 West doesn’t even crack Amazon’s top 250 best-selling travel books.
 What’s going on here?
 Are we watching what happens when a writer falls out of fashion, reputed in one century but repudiated the next?
 Is this what happened to E. D. E. N. Southworth, Richard Marsh, and Lew Wallace after 1900?
 How does a book praised as a magnum opus in one century all but vanish in the next?

 Black Lamb and Grey Falcon is, by every measure, an extraordinary work.
-The product of two months of travel in the Balkans and five solid years of writing, it was released in two volumes after being published serially in The New Yorker.
+The product of two months of travel in the Balkans and five solid years of writing, it was released in two volumes after being published serially in The Atlantic.
 At 1,100 pages and more than a million words, it is longer than the Old Testament. “[H]ardly anyone will read [it] by reason of its length,” West admitted.
 Probably misclassified as a work of travel literature, the book has a curiosity, seriousness, and depth of insight that make it more akin to such classics of ethical reportage as Alexis de Tocqueville’s Democracy in America and T. E. Lawrence’s Seven Pillars of Wisdom than to anything attempted by Bryson or Theroux.

 It also stands alone in the author’s corpus.
 None of West’s works of fiction survive on literary syllabi, although The Return of the Soldier (1918) still commands attention as an early examination of postcombat trauma.
 Her coverage of the war crimes trials at Nuremberg, gathered into her 1955 book A Train of Powder, and of the trials of prominent British traitors such as William Joyce and John Amery (in her 1947 book The Meaning of Treason) anticipated but were superseded by Hannah Arendt’s Eichmann in Jerusalem (1963).
 I suspect that few literate persons could name any other books she wrote during her seven-decade career.